MentorCoach is proud to announce a new, cutting-edge master class.

 The VIA Institute on Character is a nonprofit organization headquartered in Cincinnati, Ohio.
 Originally called the Values in Action Institute, VIA was founded in 2000 by Dr. Neal Mayerson, in collaboration with Dr. Martin Seligman, founder of positive psychology.
 The VIA Institute supported the initial pivotal work on the nature of positive character.
 Over a 3-year period, more than 50 experts collaborated on the development of a comprehensive, cross-cultural model of the elements of character, culminating in the landmark publication by Drs.
 Christopher Peterson and Seligman’s Character Strengths and Virtues (2004).
 In addition, the validated assessment measure, the VIA Survey, was released.
 This test is taken by someone in the world every 15 seconds!

-Note: For both ICF CCEs Core Competencies or Resource Development, the ICF CEE fee applies only if you are a member of the International Coach Federation and need ICF CCEs.
-Otherwise, when you register, indicate that you do not need to pay the ICF CEE fee by choosing the “Base Unit Price with NO CE’s” registration option.
+Note: For ICF CCEs (Resource Development), the ICF CCE $25 fee applies only if you are a member of the International Coach Federation and need ICF CCEs.
+Otherwise, when you register, indicate that you do not need to pay the ICF CCE fee by choosing the “Base Unit Price with NO CE’s” registration option.

-You may withdraw your registration at any time before the beginning of the second class on October 9th, 2018 and receive a full refund.
-You are responsible for the full tuition amount if you do not withdraw before the beginning of the second class.
+You may withdraw your registration at any time before the beginning of the second week after you register and receive a full refund.
+You are responsible for the full tuition amount if you do not withdraw before the beginning of the second week after you register.

 ABOUT RYAN M. NIEMIEC

 Dr. Ryan M. Niemiec is a leading figure in the education, research, and practice of character strengths that are found in all human beings.
-Ryan is author of the new book Character Strengths Interventions: A Field-Guide for Practitioners.
+Ryan is author of the new books Character Strengths Interventions: A Field-Guide for Practitioners, and with Robert E. McGrath, The Power of Character Strengths.
 He’s also written six other books that are leaders in their respective fields, including Mindfulness and Character Strengths; Movies and Mental Illness; and Positive Psychology at the Movies.
 Ryan’s primary work is as Education Director of the VIA Institute on Character, a global, non-profit organization in Cincinnati that advances the latest science and practical applications of character strengths.
 He’s an award-winning psychologist, an annual instructor at the University of Pennsylvania Masters in Applied Positive Psychology Program and adjunct professor at Xavier University.

 Ryan was granted Fellow status by the International Positive Psychology Association in 2017.
 As a frequent keynoter and workshop leader, he’s offered over 500 presentations on positive psychology topics across the globe.
 As a columnist for Psychology Today, Live Happy Magazine, PsycCentral, Positive Psychology News Daily, and Thrive Global, he’s penned hundreds of articles for the general public on character strengths and positive psychology.
 He’s also published over 80 scholarly/peer-reviewed articles and book chapters.
 He’s passionate about the connection between character strengths and mindfulness, spirituality, health, disability, parenting, positive movies, and savoring.